-This table presents a summary of the public responses received to RFI topics A1 to A5 and B1 to B6, the Working Group's analysis, and proposed actions.
+This table presents a summary of the public responses received to RFI topics A1 to A5 and B1 to B6, the Working Group's analysis and recommendations, and agency decisions.
 Due to the volume of responses received, similar comments were combined for brevity and efficiency and edited for clarity.
 Comments that were not responsive to topics presented in the RFI are not included.